-Environmental Policy and Strategy
+Environmental Policy

 The Olympus Group's environmental initiatives are founded on its Corporate Philosophy, the Olympus Global Code of Conduct and the Environmental Health and Safety Policy*.
 The Olympus Global Code of Conduct sets out our policy on the environment and the actions required.
 The objectives are described with clarity and detail in the Environmental Health and Safety Policy.